The Rider News

 107.7 The Bronc

 The radio station broadcasts on a frequency of 107.7 MHz.
 Offering public-affairs programming along with entertainment shows that take advantage of an extensive music library, the station helps students polish both on-air and management skills.
 John Mozes is the General Manager.
-The WRRC-FM studios are on the ground floor of the Student Center; telephone (609) 896-5369 or (609) 896-5211.
+The WRRC-FM studios are on the ground floor of The Bart Luedeke Center; telephone (609) 896-5369 or (609) 896-5211.

-Scholarship support is given to the station's general manager.
+Scholarship support is given to the station's student General Manager and the Project Director.

 Rider Public Relations Society

 This association supplements classroom and internship learning for public relations students through speakers, field trips and networking opportunities.
 Workshops on writing resumes and preparing for job interviews are held for members.
-Dr. Aaron J. Moore is adviser.
+Dr. Nancy Wiencek is adviser.

 Lambda Pi Eta Honor Society